-Politician, attorney, former Governor of New York.
-Elliot Spitzer was born June 10, 1959, in the affluent Riverdale section of the Bronx borough of New York City.
+Politician, attorney and former Governor of New York Eliot Laurence Spitzer was born June 10, 1959, in the affluent Riverdale section of the Bronx borough of New York City.
 His father, Bernard, was a self-made wealthy developer of apartment buildings while his mother, Anne, was an English literature professor.

-After graduating from Princeton University Woodrow Wilson School of Public & International Affairs in 1981, Spitzer went to Harvard Law School.
+After graduating from Princeton University's Woodrow Wilson School of Public & International Affairs in 1981, Eliot Spitzer enrolled at Harvard Law School.
 There, Spitzer worked for famed law professor Alan Dershowitz and served as Editor of the Harvard Law Review.
 After law school, Spitzer clerked for U.S. District Judge Robert W. Sweet.
 He also worked for the law firms Paul, Weiss, Rifkind; Wharton & Garrison; and Skadden, Arps, Slate, Meagher & Flom.
 Spitzer found his niche in 1986 when he joined the Manhattan District Attorney's office, where he spent six years doggedly pursuing organized crime figures.

-The complaint also indicated that Spitzer used the prostitution ring's services before.
-A law enforcement official said that Spitzer had spent as much as $80,000 on Emperors Club VIP going back 10 years to his time as New York state attorney general.
+The complaint also indicated that Spitzer had previously used the prostitution ring's services.
+A law-enforcement official stated that Spitzer had spent as much as $80,000 on Emperors Club VIP going back 10 years to his time as New York state attorney general.

 As the truth emerged, Spitzer apologized to his family and the public, but stopped short of resigning from office.
 "I have acted in a way that violates my obligations to my family, that violates my or any sense of right and wrong," he told reporters, with his wife Silda at his side.
 "I apologize first and most importantly to my family.
 I apologize to the public, whom I promised better," he said.
 "I must now dedicate some time to regain the trust of my family."

-Spitzer began to feel the threat of impeachment, however, if he refused to quit.
-His resignation was effective on March 17, when Lieutenant Governor David Paterson became New York's first black governor—and the first legally blind one—in the U.S.
+Spitzer began to feel the threat of impeachment.
+His resignation was effective on March 17, 2008.
+That same day, Lieutenant Governor David Paterson became New York's first black governor—as well as the first legally blind one—in the United States.